PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 b). *Format considerations:*
 - Column names are case-insensitive (can be upper, lower, or mixed case).
 - The "gene" column must contain string data.
 - The "log2foldchange" column must contain numeric data.

+**Note:**  If the dataset includes time series data, each expression file should be named according to its corresponding time point (e.g., 1hr, Day1, or Time0).

 #### 2. Annotation File Format: